 Traditionally, 1st-trimester combined screening includes measurement of

-A new, commercially available test (using methods sometimes called noninvasive prenatal testing or noninvasive prenatal screening) can identify fetal chromosomal abnormalities by analyzing circulating cell-free fetal nucleic acids in a maternal blood sample.
-This test can be done as early as 10 wk and may replace traditional 1st-trimester noninvasive screening.
 Cell-free fetal nucleic acids, most commonly DNA fragments, are shed into the maternal circulation during normal breakdown of placental trophoblast cells.
-Variation in amounts of fragments from particular chromosomes predicts chromosomal abnormalities very accurately.
-Also, sex chromosomal abnormalities (X, XXX, XYY, XXY) can be identified in singleton pregnancies.
-Early validation trials have reported > 99% sensitivity and specificity for the identification of Down syndrome (trisomy 21) and trisomy 18 in high-risk pregnancies.
-Trisomy 13 can also be detected, although the sensitivity and specificity have not yet been precisely determined.
+Variation in amounts of fragments from particular chromosomes predicts fetal chromosomal abnormalities with higher accuracy than traditional 1st- and 2nd-trimester combined screening using serum analytes and ultrasound.
+Also, sex chromosomal abnormalities (X, XXX, XYY, and XXY) can be identified in singleton pregnancies, although with somewhat lower accuracy.
+Early validation trials reported > 99% sensitivity and specificity for the identification of Down syndrome (trisomy 21) and trisomy 18 in high-risk pregnancies.
+Trisomy 13 can also be detected, although the sensitivity and specificity are somewhat lower (1).

-Abnormal results from this testing should be confirmed with traditional karyotyping using fetal specimens obtained through invasive techniques.
-Negative results of these tests may reduce the use of invasive testing.
+Abnormal results from cfDNA screening should be confirmed with diagnostic karyotyping using fetal specimens obtained through invasive techniques.
+Negative results from cfDNA screening has reduced the use of routine invasive testing.

-Second-trimester screening may include the multiple marker screening approach, which includes
+Second-trimester screening may include cfDNA or the multiple marker screening approach, which includes

-Maternal levels of β-hCG, unconjugated estriol, α-fetoprotein, and sometimes inhibin A: This screening may be used as an alternative or adjunct to 1st-trimester screening.
+Maternal levels of beta-hCG, unconjugated estriol, alpha-fetoprotein, and sometimes inhibin A: This screening may be used as an alternative or adjunct to 1st-trimester screening.

 Second-trimester multiple marker screening is used to help assess the risk of Down syndrome, trisomy 18, and a few rarer single-gene syndromes (eg, Smith-Lemli-Opitz syndrome).
-Maternal serum tests are widely available, but detection rates for Down syndrome are not as high as those obtained with 1st-trimester screening.
+Maternal serum tests are widely available, but detection rates for Down syndrome are not as high as those obtained with 1st-trimester screening or with cfDNA.
 Also, termination of pregnancy is riskier in the 2nd trimester than in the 1st trimester.

 Second-trimester screening may also include

 An elevated level of MSAFP may indicate a fetal malformation such as open spina bifida.
-Results are most accurate when the initial sample is obtained between 16 and 18 wk gestation, although screening can be done from about 15 to 20 wk.
+Results are most accurate when the initial sample is obtained between 16 and 18 weeks gestation, although screening can be done from about 15 to 20 weeks.
 Designating a cutoff value to determine whether further testing is warranted involves weighing the risk of missed abnormalities against the risk of complications from unnecessary testing.
-Usually, a cutoff value in the 95th to 98th percentile or 2.0 to 2.5 times the normal pregnancy median (multiples of the median, or MOM) is used.
+Usually, a cutoff value in the 95th to 98th percentile, or 2.0 to 2.5 times the normal pregnancy median (multiples of the median, or MOM), is used.
 This value is about 80% sensitive for open spina bifida and 90% sensitive for anencephaly.
 Closed spina bifida is usually not detected.
 Amniocentesis is eventually required in 1 to 2% of women originally screened.
 Lower cutoff values of MSAFP increase sensitivity but decrease specificity, resulting in more amniocenteses.
+Women who have been screened for fetal chromosome disorders by cfDNA should have serum screening with MSAFP alone, not with multiple marker screening.

-Amniocentesis with measurement of α-fetoprotein and acetylcholinesterase levels in amniotic fluid is done if further testing is needed.
-Elevated α-fetoprotein in amniotic fluid suggests
+Amniocentesis with measurement of alpha-fetoprotein and acetylcholinesterase levels in amniotic fluid is done if further testing is needed.
+Elevated alpha-fetoprotein in amniotic fluid suggests

 Presence of acetylcholinesterase in amniotic fluid suggests

-During the 2nd trimester, the most common approach to screening is with multiple serum markers.
+During the 2nd trimester, the most common approach to screening is with cfDNA or multiple serum markers.
 These markers, adjusted for gestational age, are used mainly to refine estimates of Down syndrome risk beyond that associated with maternal age.
-With triple screening (ie, α-fetoprotein, hCG, and unconjugated estriol), sensitivity for Down syndrome is about 65 to 70%, with a false-positive rate of about 5%.
+With triple screening (ie, alpha-fetoprotein, hCG, and unconjugated estriol), sensitivity for Down syndrome is about 65 to 70%, with a false-positive rate of about 5%.

 Quad screening is triple screening plus measurement of inhibin A. Quad screening increases sensitivity to about 80%, with a 5% false-positive rate.